ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/user_defined_dialogs.md

 ### Inserting and removing widgets

-* The list of available widgets resides at the left of the Dialog Editor in the section Dialog Elements.
+* The list of available widgets resides at the left of the Dialog Editor in the section **Dialog Elements**.
-* Widgets are inserted via drag and drop.
+* **Widgets** are inserted via drag and drop.
 * Newly dropped widgets overwrite existing widgets at the drop target cells.
-* A unique object name is assigned during insertion of a widget.
+* A unique **object name** is assigned during insertion of a widget.
 This name is used to access the widget in the Python script.
 * Because each cell has to be filled with a widget, widgets can not be removed from the grid.
 To get rid of a widget
     * Another widget can be dragged and dropped onto the existing widget or
     * The widget cell can be merged with another cell.